Knio/dominate.js/README.md

 );
 ```

-Some keys have special meanings in pyy:
+Many key names have special meanings, used to set other properties of the element:

-* `cls` - same as 'class', to avoid the javascript reserved word
+* `cls` - same as 'class', as a convenience to avoid the JavaScript reserved word
 * `style` - an object containing CSS declarations.
-Style names can be written as both `fontSize` and `font-size`
+Style names can be declared in both forms, such as `fontSize` and `font-size`
-* `on*` - event handler function.
+* `on*` - an event handler function
 * `context` - the context to use when calling event handlers

 An example button showing these properties: